The federal energy tax credits have expired

 Which Upgrades Pay Off the Fastest?

-I've broken down the economics for each major upgrade.
+The economics are broken down for each major upgrade.
 Pay attention to the payback period—that's how long until savings equal your net cost.

 Heat Pump HVAC